nextcloud/documentation/developer_manual/digging_deeper/rest_apis.rst

 The only exception to this is if you want to provide an API for external usage where you have to comply with an externally defined API scheme.
 Here, the encapsulation introduced in OCS and CSRF checks might be in your way.

+.. [#] Only if you have set ``#[NoCSRFRequired]``.
+       OCS controllers have other CSRF checks in place that might with CORS without disabling the CSRF checks completely.
+       Using the ``OCS-APIREQUEST`` header is also a CSRF protection but is compatible with CORS.
 .. [#] The OCS controller needs the request header ``OCS-APIREQUEST`` to be set to ``true``.